llmcosts/llmcosts-python/docs/pricing.md

 LLMCosts provides comprehensive pricing information and cost calculation capabilities, allowing you to get real-time pricing data and calculate costs for your LLM usage.

+**🔄 Universal Compatibility**: The same pricing and model discovery functions work with ANY LLM provider.
+One SDK, all providers.

+**🔒 Privacy-First**: Model discovery and cost calculations happen locally using our pricing database.
+No sensitive data is transmitted during these operations.

 ## 🔍 Model Discovery

 ### Models SDK Functions